 - Edit Plan File: This step type allows the step owner to edit the plan file.
 Owners of Edit Plan File steps have read/write access to plan files, and can save plan data to the database.
 It is assumed that these owners will be developing plans and making changes to plan files.
-Owners can submit their files to the next step, but cannot send files back to the prior step. - Approval: This step type allows the step owner to approve or reject the plan file.
+Owners can submit their files to the next step, but cannot send files back to a prior step. - Approval: This step type allows the step owner to approve or reject the plan file.
 Owners of Approval steps have read-only access to plan files, unless read/write access is explicitly granted for the step.
-It assumed that these owners will be reviewing the plan files, and then either approving the plan files to send them to the next step, or rejecting the plan files to send them back to the prior step.
+It assumed that these owners will be reviewing the plan files and then either approving the plan files to send them to the next step, or rejecting the plan files to send them back to a prior step.
+The rejection behavior is configurable at the process level and the individual step level, so that you can specify which step the plan file is rejected back to.